Han-yu-research/LM-REPC-NeighborhoodsinNL/README.md

 ## How to run

-Every folder has their own README as instruction
+Each folder has their own README as the instruction